Yu-Group/simChef/README.md

   questions we are trying to answer via the simulation experiments.
-They take in data and return a result of some sort (e.g., statistical estimates, predictions, confidence/perturbation intervals, significance/interpretability/importance metrics, etc.)
+They take in data and return a result of some sort (e.g., statistical estimates, predictions, confidence/perturbation intervals, significance/interpretability/importance metrics, etc.).
-- **Experiment Evaluator**: An experiment evaluator takes the results from many independent replicates of the experimental pipeline, i.e. generate some data and compute results using all compatible methods for that data, repeating for every DGP in the experiment.
+- **Evaluator**: An evaluator evaluates the experiment by computing the specified metrics across many independent replicates of the experimental pipeline , i.e. generate some data and compute results using all compatible methods for that data, repeating for every DGP in the experiment.
-- **Visualizer**: A visualizer communicates results from an evaluator in some user-friendly way.
+- **Visualizer**: A visualizer communicates results from a method or evaluator in some user-friendly way.
 For example, a visualizer might create tables, plots, or even an R Markdown snippet to display within a larger document.

 ## Roadmap